pvasek/kudu-wiki/Setting-up-a-VSTS-account-so-it-can-deploy-to-a-Web-App.md

 The Azure Portal supports setting up continuous deployment from a VSTS account.
-When tricky part is that this is only supported if the account is backed by an Azure Active Directory.
+One tricky part is that this is only supported if the account is backed by an Azure Active Directory.

 ## How you can tell if a given account is backed by AAD